 - Defended former CEO and CFO of coal company in the Eastern District of Missouri in securities litigation stemming from a restatement of earnings.
 Dismissal of case affirmed by the Eighth Circuit

 - Lead lawyer in multiple securities cases arising from M&A transactions

-- Lead lawyer representing multiple companies in receipt of shareholder demands and books-and-records inspection demands, and as they conduct special committee investigations
+- Lead lawyer representing multiple companies in receipt of shareholder demands and books-and-records inspection demands, and as they conduct Special Committee investigations

 - Lead lawyer representing multiple companies and individuals in SEC investigations

-Hille is ranked by Chambers for Litigation: Securities — Illinois, which observes that Hille is “very talented and she’s the full package … thoughtful, an effective, smart lawyer” (2019).
-She also has been recognized by The Legal 500 in Securities: Shareholder Litigation and M&A Litigation for her “thoroughness, analytical ability and persuasiveness” (2013–2017), and by International Who’s Who Legal in Commercial Litigation as an “outstanding securities litigator” (2010).
+Hille is ranked in Band 1 by Chambers USA for Litigation: Securities — Illinois, which observes that “‘Hille is a terrific securities litigator,’ according to clients, and highly respected for her representation of corporate clients facing big-ticket securities class actions and derivative suits, as well as advising on external investigations” (2021).
+In the 2021 guide, clients noted Hille is “so sensitive to the needs of clients, is easy to deal with and is quick, prompt and doesn't waste any time getting the job done.”
+She also has been recognized by The Legal 500 in Securities: Shareholder Litigation and M&A Litigation for her “thoroughness, analytical ability and persuasiveness” (2013–2017).
 She is approved panel counsel for AIG and Chubb.